Abhinav-Kosta/ACC45DAYSOFCODE-2024/README.md

 You are given a large integer represented as an integer array digits, where each digits[i] is the ith digit of the integer.
 The digits are ordered from most significant to least significant in left-to-right order.
 The large integer does not contain any leading 0's.

 Increment the large integer by one and return the resulting array of digits.

+DAY 10:
+Valid Parenthese
+Given a string s containing just the characters '(', ')', '{', '}', '[' and ']', determine if the input string is valid.

+An input string is valid if:

+Open brackets must be closed by the same type of brackets.
+Open brackets must be closed in the correct order.
+Every close bracket has a corresponding open bracket of the same type.